What Is a Kinesthetic Learner?

 The primary characteristic of kinesthetic learners is that they love to move!
 They understand new information more easily when using whole-body movement and their tactile senses.
 This is why they often wiggle, bounce, swing their legs, sway, tap, and seem unable to sit still.
 Additionally, kinesthetic learners may move their hands and gesture a lot while speaking.

 Kinesthetic learners are likely to find traditional classrooms boring since sitting at a desk isn’t their preferred learning experience.
 In fact, the word kinetic describes things that are in motion, active, and lively.
-Movement helps kinetic learners retain information quicker and easier than other techniques.
+Physical movement helps kinetic learners retain information quicker and easier than other techniques.
 Hands-on experiences, including demonstrations and simulations, allow these students to think more clearly and be more engaged.

 FREE GUIDE